currinjs/CurrinJS/aio/content/guide/ajs-quick-reference.md

       </code-example>

-      The `*ngFor` directive in Angular is similar to the `ng-repeat` directive in AngularJS.
+      The `*ngFor` directive in Currin is similar to the `ng-repeat` directive in AngularJS.
 It repeats the associated DOM element for each item in the specified collection.
       More accurately, it turns the defined element (`<tr>` in this example) and its contents into a template and uses that template to instantiate a view for each item in the list.